 In 2018 we opened our second campus, a boarding school for girls called the Alok Girls’ Academy.
 As our campus in Alok is being renovated our inaugural class of 160 girls in grades 5, 6, 7, and 8 are studying on our campus in Awiel.
 We are excited to say they are doing great!

 Currently in South Sudan, less than 1% of young women finish high school.
 We chose the boarding school model to provide a safe and supportive environment where the girls can focus on their studies.
 The campus will be free from the distractions and demands of their lives at home, allowing the students to complete their studies and be deterred from early marriage.
-With your help, we will open the school to 144 girls.
+With your help, we can continue expanding our efforts and educating more girls each year.

 - With a maternal mortality rate of 1:32, a girl is seven times more likely to die in child birth than graduate secondary school.
 South Sudan has the highest maternal death rate in the world.